cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 1.10 Computing Environments
 So far, we have briefly described several aspects of computer systems and the operating systems that manage them.
 We turn now to a discussion of how operating systems are used in a variety of computing environments.
 1.10.1 Traditional Computing
-As computing has matured, the lines separating many of the traditional com- puting environments have blurred.
+As computing has matured, the lines separating many of the traditional computing environments have blurred.
 Consider the “typical office environment.”
 Just a few years ago, this environment consisted of PCs connected to a network, with servers providing file and print services.
 Remote access was awkward, and portability was achieved by use of laptop computers.
 Today, web technologies and increasing WAN bandwidth are stretching the boundaries of traditional computing.
 Companies establish portals, which pro- vide web accessibility to their internal servers.
 Network computers (or thin clients) — which are essentially terminals that understand web-based comput- ing—are used in place of traditional workstations where more security or easier maintenance is desired.
 Mobile computers can synchronize with PCs to allow very portable use of company information.
 Mobile devices can also
 1.10 Computing Environments 41
 connect to wireless networks and cellular data networks to use the company’s web